innodatalabs/tf-seq2seq/README.md

 3 levels, 256 units each, vocabulary size 150, batch size 25 (limited by memory)

+Did it cheat?
+By using attention it may have learned to copy input to output using attention mechanism.

 Next steps:

 1. Modify model to make a prediction model, not autoencoder